LoL ranks: League of Legends ranking system explained

 However, it can be a daunting prospect for newcomers to competitive LoL.
 Many have lingering questions, like: How many ranks are there, what are they called, which one will I start in, and how many people find themselves in the top rank?
 To make your transition into the world of competitive LoL a little simpler, we’ve put together some answers to the most frequently asked questions about the League of Legends ranking system.

-The ranking system in League of Legends includes nine tiers, each split into four divisions, with four being the lowest in that tier and one being the highest.
+League of Legends ranked mode features an intricate ranking system, which includes nine tiers, each split into four divisions (four being the lowest, and one being the highest).

 You progress through each division and tier by earning League Points (LP) for games that your team win.
 The exact amount of points is determined by your Matchmaking Rating (MMR).
 If you’re victorious against a team with a higher MMR than yours, you will gain more LP than if you were to beat a team with a lower MMR than yours.